 Supervised Experience is graded on a Pass (P)/Unsatisfactory (U) basis.
-The Direcor of Clinical Training (DCT) assigns practicum grades based on consideration of the TPR ratings and comments, any other communication from the supervisor or site, and student adherence to reporting guidelines for practicum forms.
+The Director of Clinical Training (DCT) assigns practicum grades based on consideration of the TPR ratings and comments, any other communication from the supervisor or site, and student adherence to reporting guidelines for practicum forms.
 All rules and procedures outlined in the General Grading and Remediation Policies section under the SOPP Academic Policies and Procedures apply to the evaluation of Supervised Experience.

 Early identification and communication of performance and behavior concerns among the supervisor, student, and OCT are essential for effective intervention and evaluation.
 Supervisors and trainees are advised to contact the OCT at any time if performance, interpersonal, or organizational problems arise.
 Specific practicum evaluation criteria are as follows:

-P (Pass) is a permanent grade indicating clinical performance at expected levels on the TPR and timely submission of all required reports for that quarter.
-In awarding a Pass for any quarter of practicum, the DCTwill clarify the meaning of any "has some problems" ratings with the supervisor, taking into consideration the level of the trainee and progress in the area during the training year.
+P (Pass) is a permanent grade indicating clinical performance at expected levels on the TPR and timely submission of all required reports for that semester.
+In awarding a Pass for any semester of practicum, the DCTwill clarify the meaning of any "has some problems" ratings with the supervisor, taking into consideration the level of the trainee and progress in the area during the training year.
 Students may also receive a P grade when they have successfully completed a remediation plan within a particular quarter that results in satisfactory performance in the remediated area(s) along with expected levels of clinical and professional behavior performance on practicum.
 Repeated remediation, however, within a practicum year or across practica years may be considered a pattern of problematic performance and result in a hearing for termination from the program.

 This is a temporary grade indicating that satisfactory progress has been made in a course or seminar that spans semesters.
 A permanent grade will be assigned upon completion of a project or other course work.
 (If coursework is not completed in a course that spans a single semester, a grade of Incomplete (I) must be assigned) During the internship year (PSI 9990), students are normally assigned a grade of M each semester unless the mid-year report and/or the final report, or other evaluative report, from the Internship Training Director to SOPP's DCT indicates unsatisfactory or problematic performance.
 Once the mid-year and final reports are received in SOPP's Office of Clinical Training, the temporary grade of "M" is replaced by a permanent grade of Pass (P) or Unsatisfactory (U) for internship.
 In the case of practicum (PSI 9971-PSI 9974), a grade of "M" may be used when the DCT is awaiting a TPR or other evaluative documentation from the practicum supervisor or site and there has been no indication of problemic performance.
 Submission of the missing reports to the OCT will result in the assignment of a permanent grade for that term.
 If during the same academic year there are multiple terms in which required practicum reports are not submitted on time, a grade of "U" may be given.